GunfighterJ/AsukaTG/README.md

 git clone https://github.com/TheReverend403/AsukaTG
 cd AsukaTG
 composer install
-cp config.php.dist config.php # And edit config.php.
+cp config.ini.dist config.ini # And edit config.ini.
 Get a key from @BotFather if you need one.
 ````

 Set up a webserver in accordance with https://core.telegram.org/bots/api#setwebhook so that the URL you set in config.php is a publicly accessible (but hide it in a folder only you know about.)